 There's a lot of noise around AI right now, and it can be hard to tell whether it's genuinely relevant to your business or just another tech trend.
 The truth is, AI isn't right for every business at every stage.
 But there are clear signals that indicate you're in a position to benefit from it.
-Here are five signs that your business is ready for AI, and what to do about each one.
+Here are five signs that your business is ready for AI, what specific metrics to look at, and what to do about each one.

 1. You Have Repetitive Manual Processes That Eat Up Hours